Last week on PDQ Live, we went through the SQL report builder in PDQ Inventory, with examples tricks and tips.

 We don’t have one, but any column name that ends in id is most likely going to be a primary or foreign key.
 Like computerid which maps back to the computer table.
 We will look into providing a schema or entity-relationship diagram.

-2).
-Any tips to help remember SQL terms?
+2) Any tips to help remember SQL terms?

 Start practicing with the basics, get familiar with select, from, where and joins.
 We have some helpful SQL Reports available in PDQ Inventory as well.

 You can query the database directly, but keep in mind that SQLite is not a relational database, when you query the database from within PDQ Inventory console there are some processes in place to prevent conflicts.
 We definitely don’t recommend writing to the database directly.